Reinhold Marxhausen: Concordia

 Marxhausen sold a few paintings to the Ford Times, a monthly publication of the Ford Motor Company.
 A music teacher at Concordia Teachers College (now Concordia University) in Seward, Nebraska, noticed his name and paintings while reading Ford Times at a barber shop.
 He showed it to the president of the college, who had mentioned he was looking for a Lutheran artist.
-In 1951, the college sent a letter to Marxhausen inviting him to not only become an art instructor for Concordia, but also start the art department.
+In 1951, the college sent a letter inviting him to not only become an art instructor for Concordia, but also start the art department.
 Fully accustomed to the life of a professional artist, Reinhold didn't take it seriously.
 He threw the offer away in the trash.
 A second letter later arrived when they never received a reply.
 Given the second chance, he noticed that they also needed him to fill the position of a biology teacher as well.
 He decided that it was a sign from God for him to take the job and began a 40-year teaching career for the college.

 In 1953, Marxhausen married Concordia student Dorris Steinbrueck.
 They had two sons, Karl and Paul.

-In 1962, Marxhausen took a year-long sabbatical to complete his MFA at Mills College in Oakland, California.
+In 1962, Marxhausen took a year-long sabbatical to complete his Master of Fine Arts at Mills College in Oakland, California.
 It was there that he began a life of experimentation with sound sculptures.
 While creating a metal interpretation of the Solar System, he welded wires to the back of a door knob and decided to strum his fingers across the wires.
 He put it next to his ear and noticed that they made a beautiful sound.

-Swede Goehner's Farm and Hughes Brothers Art Events
+Swede Goehner's Farm and Hughes Brothers art events

 Throughout his time at Concordia, Marxhausen started teaching art appreciation to the communities in and around Seward.
-On a sunny day in May 1970, his first large publicized event was at an abandoned farmstead south of Seward called Swede Goehner's farm.
+His first large publicized event was at an abandoned farmstead south of Seward called Swede Goehner's Farm on a sunny day in May 1970.
 It was there that the art department faculty, along with their students, set about making art based on the location.
 Sculptures were made out of the debris found on the land, and scenes of the barn or surrounding area were painted.
 Reinhold went around taking pictures of the area.
 Everyone in the countryside, especially farmers, was invited to this art show.
 It was an effort to show the community that the art world did not exist just hanging on the walls of a museum, but that it could be found all around them if they just knew how to see it.

-In 1973, Marxhausen would do another art show with the same theme at the Hughes Brothers Factory in Seward.
+In 1973, Marxhausen did another art show with the same theme at the Hughes Brothers Factory in Seward.
 However, this time, employees of the plant as well as college art students were encouraged to participate with their own projects.
 It was a very successful event thanks to cooperation of Hughes Brothers and community organizers.
-Video footage of the art show can be seen in Marxhausen's movie: “Findings”.
+Video footage of the art show can be seen in Marxhausen's movie Findings.